Learned helplessness: Social impact

 Social problems resulting from learned helplessness may seem unavoidable to those entrenched.
 However, there are various ways to reduce or prevent it.
 When induced in experimental settings, learned helplessness has been shown to resolve itself with the passage of time.
 People can be immunized against the perception that events are uncontrollable by increasing their awareness of previous experiences, when they were able to affect the desired outcome.
 Cognitive therapy can be used to show people that their actions do make a difference and bolster their self-esteem.
 Seeking out these types of treatment options can be extremely helpful for people stuck in a rut when it comes to learned helplessness.
 While it may initially feel hard to escape, with the proper time and help, it can get better.

 Extensions

 Cognitive scientist and usability engineer Donald Norman used learned helplessness to explain why people blame themselves when they have a difficult time using simple objects in their environment.

 The U.S. sociologist Harrison White has suggested in his book Identity and Control that the notion of learned helplessness can be extended beyond psychology into the realm of social action.
 When a culture or political identity fails to achieve desired goals, perceptions of collective ability suffer.

-Emergence in the political atmosphere

-In a political setting, learned helplessness is involved when a voter votes for a candidate and that candidate does not win.
-If this happens over time, it can lead to learned helplessness.
-When this does occur, it can often lead to having fewer voters in the future.
-However, Wollman & Stouder (1991) found that there was not a significant finding between situation-specific efficacy and predictive behavior of voting.